 2019: The Tipping Point for Asset Management Marketing?

 According to Mr. Corn, there are a couple of major trends going on in the industry right now, and they’re really a continuation from the past couple of years.
 Specifically, the move from active to passive investing and fee compression are persistent issues that have now become acute.
-According to Corn, 2019 is going to be the tipping point for asset managers.
+According to Corn, 2019 is going to be the tipping point for asset management marketing.

 “This move from active to passive is happening so much faster than anyone was able to predict.
 The upside is that many companies have been able to launch products and gather quite a bit of assets into them.
 The downside is fee compression.
 In fact, there is a race to zero, where Fidelity has actually introduced products with no management fee.
-Now, there are other ways for them to make money, but certainly this fee compression is creating enormous pressure on firms to differentiate,” he said.
+Now, there are other ways for them to make money, but this fee compression is certainly creating enormous pressure on firms to differentiate,” he said.

 What is the #1 thing firms can do to prevent outflows and combat fee compression?